 Pursuing Cultural Engagement in the Classroom

 Our academic program offers much in the way of cultural engagement.
-Our course offerings include Worldviews, Race and Culture, Film as Literature, Psychology, Global Conflicts, and many more.
+Our course offerings include Worldviews, Race and Culture, Psychology, Global Conflicts, and many more.
 In addition to these offerings, teachers in all classes consistently strive to help our students understand and engage with the world around them based upon the biblical truth that is at the core of Westminster’s mission and vision.
 This engagement is centered on the belief that we cannot ignore the difficult issues of our time.
 Instead, we must work to understand them so that we might provide solutions and restoration to our communities and our world.

 The Wildcat Community